git-merge-workshops/git-it-right/docs/3_Undoing_Git_Commit.md

-## Undoing commits
+## Learn how to undo git commits

 ![image](https://user-images.githubusercontent.com/5396174/169838055-e2ac5ba2-dd75-4c89-a13a-dfec0da8ccb6.png)

-In this section, we will learn about commands that re-write history and understand when you should or shouldn't use them.
+In this section and following sections, we will learn about different git commands that re-write history and understand when you should or shouldn't use them.

 ### How Commits Are Made